klavinslab/enviro/README.md

 > `void teleport(double x, double y, double theta)`<br>
 This method instantaneously moves the agent to the given position and orientation.

-> `double sensor_value(int index)`<br>
-This method returns the value of the specificed index.
-It is the distance from the location of the sensor to the nearest object in the direction the sensor is pointing.
-The index refers to the position in the sensor list in the agent's JSON definition.

-> `std::vector<double> sensor_values()`<br>
-This method returns a list of all the sensor values, in the same order as the sensors appear in the agent's JSON definition.

 Motion Control For Omni Directional Agents
 ---